 Daria found that to encourage native birds into your garden, you need the right setup.
 “As it turns out, it doesn’t matter how many feeders you have, how long they’ve been in place, what sugar concentration you use; what really matters for attracting specifically native birds is the feeder type.”

 Specially designed feeders allow nectar-loving birds like tūī to drink using their long bills and very long tongues but prevent short-billed grain-eating birds like sparrows from doing so.
-These feeders come in different styles, including the Tūī Nectar Feeder, the Nectar Nourisher, and bottle feeders like the PekaPeka.
+These feeders come in different styles, including the Tūī Nectar Feeder, and bottle feeders like the PekaPeka.

 If you use a feeder that all birds can access, for instance, a simple dish, primarily granivorous birds can take the food away from native birds and spread diseases such as salmonella.